This contains information about coded values used during IHE Connectathon testing

 Connectathon Metadata Value Sets: History

-The coded values used for Connectathon testing have been managed in the (well known) codes.xml file that is part of Bill Majurki's XDS Tools software.
+The coded values used for Connectathon testing have been managed in the (well known) codes.xml file that is part of the NIST XDS Toolkit software.
 This file contains data structures that define the sets of legal values for various metadata fields required for Cross Enterprise Document Sharing.
 Entries we made in this file in response to certain demands, such as:

 - NIST wrote conformance tests that required a set of coded values to execute the tests.